 Mgr Laurent Imbert, Joseph-Marius, bishop of Capse, martyr in Korea, was born on March 23, 1796, in the farm of Bricart, in Marignane (Bouches-de-Rhône)…

 SAINT JACQUES CHASTAN

-CHASTAN, Jacques-Honoré (Le Ve), martyr in Korea, was born at Marcoux (Basses-Alpes), on October 7, 1803.
-He began his studies at Brusquet, continued in the minor seminary in Embrun, and finished at the major seminary in Digne.
+CHASTAN, Jacques-Honoré (Le Ve), martyr in Korea, was born in Marcoux (Basses-Alpes) on October 7, 1803.
+He began his studies at Brusquet, continued in the preparatory seminary in Embrun, and finished at the seminary in Digne.